dnk8n/dnk8ndev/site/content/posts/8-minute-private-vpn.md

 categories:
   - DevOps
 ---
+# How to set up an OpenVPN server in under 8 minutes

 **Introduction:**

 I show how to use my fork, but all the credit goes to the original repo, located at https://github.com/dumrauf/openvpn-terraform-install.
 I suggest that you look at this upstream project instead of mine.
 I made changes to suit me.
 I removed the wrapper scripts, took out some automation that I felt would be easier for collaborators to understand if they followed a couple manual steps (to add/revoke users).
 I also added .envrc.tpl for quick configuration (I use Direnv to maintain config per file directory)